ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 by the string "tempSensor4711" on the authorization server using a raw public key.

-AS MUST check if the client that it communicates with is associated with the RPK in the cnf object before issuing an access token to it.
+The AS MUST check if the client that it communicates with is associated with the RPK in the cnf object before issuing an access token to it.
 If AS determines that the request is to be authorized according to the respective authorization rules, it generates an access token